 Savannah's Divine Appointment: The Meeting That Brought Black Americans to a Seat at the Table, exclusively available from this website.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-In order to develop a film and tour that have the ring of authenticity, we have invested thousands of hours of research time poring over such primary resources as public and private correspondence, private diaries, contemporaneous newspapers and journals, government documents, and speeches from the years 1733 to 1865.
+In order to develop a film, tour and book that have the ring of authenticity, we have invested thousands of hours of research time poring over such primary resources as public and private correspondence, private diaries, contemporaneous newspapers and journals, government documents, and speeches from the years 1733 to 1865.
 To listen to an excerpt of the newspaper account of "The Weeping Time," the largest sale of human beings in North American history, click .

 In addition, we have relied on the published memoirs of Civil War-era officers, nurses and journalists to help tell the story of 40 acres and a mule.
 The results are projects that tell a story of freedom through faith with intriguing subplots along the way.